hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 need to be set properly.

 When configured with ``--with-cuda`` or ``--with-device-openmp``, the memory allocated on the GPUs, by default, is the GPU device memory, which is not accessible from the CPUs.
-Hypre's Struct solvers can work fine with the device memory, whereas BoomerAMG and the SStruct solvers require the unified (CUDA managed) memory, for which the following option should be added
+Hypre's Struct solvers can work fine with only  device memory, whereas BoomerAMG and the SStruct solvers require  unified (CUDA managed) memory, for which the following option should be added

 .. code-block:: none